Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 **Preboot fixer and renamer:**
 - Not exactly a ESP tool, this let you rename the Boot Picker entry for the OS.
 If your entries suddenly change to xyz - data you suffered from High Sierra overwriting Preboot volumes of newer OS.
 In OpenCore you will see a mismatched High Sierra *icon.
 This is due overwritten SystemVersion.plist.
 Also invalid board ID / the forbidden sign can happen.

-*This tool also repairs these issues.
+This tool also repairs these issues.

-   (hint: if the rendered name is white on white / black on black then you may set automatic light / dark mode and a system setting is not written.
-If you once change to dark mode and back to automatic mode this setting is corrected.*
-I just added a button to overwrite that, this will be in the next release after 17-2-2024.)

 <br>

-The ESP Tools are part of the Dumper.
-To ease administration I decided to link the whole Dumper.
+To ease administration, the ESP Tools are part of the Dumper.
 One can find it in /Readme & other tools/ESP Tools/